Quick Answer

 One-Breath Recap

 The confirmation lands at or before completion and must disclose capacity, statements arrive at least quarterly, and every record has a clock: 6 years for core and customer account records, 3 years for order tickets and communications, with customer account records held 6 years after closing.
-Accounts move between firms on the 1-day-validate, 3-day-complete ACATS timeline, and an objective change is a suitability trigger, not a stamp.
+Accounts move between firms on the 1-day-validate, 3-day-complete Automated Customer Account Transfer Service timeline, and an objective change is a suitability trigger, not a stamp.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Customer Communications and Records unit for the complete lesson.
+Read the full Customer Communications and Records unit.